shavonn/laraca-arch/docs/artisan-commands.md

 # Artisan Commands

-These are Laravel Artisan commands I've wrapped so that your custom directory structure is easy to implement it.
+These are Laravel Artisan commands wrapped so that your custom directory structure is easy to use.

+Most, if not all options will work as they are extended from the original commands.
+However, if there's some options that I haven't used, I may not have accounted for them.
+In that case, [feel free to let me know](https://github.com/handsomebrown/laraca-arch/discussions) or throw a PR my way.

 Caveats: